 If the outer and inner bark on a trunk is rotten, peeling, soft to the touch, pest-infested, or discolored, then the trunk is probably weak and may break or split at any time.
 Problems with bark can be because of lightning strikes, bad weather, pests, diseases, physical stress, or lack of nutrients.

 Some trees do recover or heal if the problem is not severe but additional checks should be done to ensure the trunk is sound.
 A tree expert can also brace or cable the tree so that it can recover.

 Included bark, especially on multi-stemmed trees, is also a bad sign because it indicates that the internal bond between the stems is weak.
-Included bark usually presents in the form of wrinkled, ridged, or turned in tissue at the
+Included bark usually presents wrinkled, ridged, or turned-in tissue at the

 intersection of two stems or major limbs.
 Trees with bark inclusion are dangerous because they can split apart easily and without warning causing damage or injuring passersby.

 It’s not a bad thing to have hollows on the trunk of a large tree.
 Hollows play host to several small animals such as rodents and lizards and are not harmful to the tree.
 However, a tree trunk that has large hollows or cavities covering over fifty percent of a trunk’s diameter is a danger.

 Large hollows or cavities on a trunk are a bad sign because the trunk can break under pressure especially if it has a large crown.
 Such trees should be cabled, braced, or removed in the worst-case scenario.
 The position and size of the hollow or cavity also determine how dangerous the tree is.

 Large cracks or dead zones on the trunk